 Note: You can move this code to different parts of your .liquid file to play with the placement and the location where the downloads will appear.
 Log into a test account to see the placement.

 Try to place the code between the </div> tags, as shown in the image below.
 This will place the download snippet in different sections depending on which </div> tag you place it between.

 Important – the downloads will only show if the order has digital products.
-Please make sure the product that was ordered has digital files attached to it.
+Please make sure the products that were ordered have digital files attached to them.